 You can make payments no matter what repayment option you chose

-It could help you build credit
+Making payments could help you build credit

 Making payments on time, every time, is important to your credit health.
 It proves that you’re a responsible borrower and that you’re able to repay a loan.
-You’ll need good credit when you apply for a credit card, car loan, or mortgage.
+You’ll need good credit when you apply for things like a credit card, car loan, or mortgage.

 Stay on track